 The concept behind the right of first refusal is fairly straightforward: Contractually, it’s a right granted to Entity A to enter into a business transaction with Entity B before anybody else is able to.
 If Entity A decides not to take part in the transaction, Entity B is then free to negotiate with other potential buyers.

 Often, this concept appears in real estate transactions, where the seller grants a certain party the right to purchase a property before anybody else can.
 Many leases executed between tenants and landlords contain a right of first refusal clause.
+If you find yourself navigating through the complexities of such agreements, seeking advice from a seasoned Maryland real estate attorney can provide invaluable assistance in understanding your rights and responsibilities.
 In Baltimore City and the City of Takoma Park, however, a tenant’s right of first refusal is on the legal books, established in Subtitle 6 of Article 13 of the Baltimore City Code and Chapter 6.32 of the City of Takoma Park’s Municipal Code.

 To make sure that your interests are protected, that everything is done correctly, and that you don’t run into legal issues and make costly mistakes with your leases, contact Lusk Law at (443) 535-9715.